pupilfirst/wd201-scripts/todo-user-interface/interface-for-listing-to-dos/README.md

 </ul>
 ```

-As per design, every To-Do item has a checkbox, description text, and an *overdue* indicator (for To-Dos which has gone past the due date and not completed yet).
+As per the design, every To-Do item has a checkbox, description text, and an *overdue* indicator (for To-Dos which has gone past the due date and not been completed yet).
 The checkbox will be used in future to mark a To-Do as *complete*.

 So, inside the `<l1>`, we will organise these contents using a flexbox.
 ```html